April 7, 2011 (last updated August 8, 2021)

 We support prosecuting fraud.
 Who doesn’t?
 But honestly we can’t see that the threat of criminal prosecution does much to deter a gold digger with the gleam of riches in his eye.
 Our justice system prosecuted more than 1,000 cases of fraud from the S&L scandal.
 That didn’t stop today’s financial cartel from cooking their books, selling rotten securities to unsuspecting investors, forcing losses on competitors, tricking borrowers with indecipherable contracts, snookering public agencies into taking on risk and debt, and helping clients break tax laws.

 We also applaud bank regulators’ vows to be quicker, tougher, smarter next time.
 But history has taught us not to hang our hats on that one.
 It’s hard to blame the financial crisis on deregulation when everyone in central casting was so heavily regulated.
 Teams of bank regulators worked full time at the large commercial banks.
-The New York Federal Reserve Bank, headed by now-U.S. Treasury Secretary Timothy Geithner and a board of directors made up of people like Lehman Brothers CEO Richard Fuld, was intimately involved with the shadow institutions on a daily basis.
-All of the problems the banking system has faced in the last three years – and S&LS two decades ago – were widely studied, heavily debated and well known for years.
+The New York Federal Reserve Bank, headed by Timothy Geithner and a board of directors made up of people like Lehman Brothers CEO Richard Fuld, was intimately involved with the shadow institutions on a daily basis.
+All of the problems the banking system has faced in recent – and S&LS decades ago – were widely studied, heavily debated and well known for years.
 Regulators had the knowledge and authority they needed to head off disaster.
 They just didn’t use it.

 If these people didn’t learn their lesson after scores of S&Ls were abducted by a band of crooks, we give up.
 They will never learn.